Becoming Fools Deleted Scene: Panchorizo

 tamagochy_02

-Tamagochy is a Guatemalan icon, made famous for his performances in the streets of historic Antigua, Guatemala.
-We saw him performing during our scouting trip in 2011 and were totally blown away by his creative talent.
-We first noticed the crowd surrounding him and wondered why everyone was gathered.
-We approached the crowd to explore and quickly realized they were watching a master at work.
-Before we knew it the crowd unglued us as more people joined behind us.
+Tamagochy is a Guatemalan icon renowned for performing on the historic streets of Antigua, Guatemala.
+During our scouting trip in 2011, we saw him perform and were amazed by his creative talent.
+At first, we noticed the crowd gathered around him and wondered what was happening.
+As we approached to investigate, we quickly realized we were witnessing a master at work.
+Before we knew it, the crowd had drawn us in as more people joined behind us.

-Being a filmmaker, I pulled out my camera to capture his antics.
-Of course, Tamagochy dialed right in and pulled me into his show to be part of the act.
-I remember thinking, “It would be so great if someone like this was a part of Becoming Fools.”
-But at the time, we didn’t know much about the film.
-I didn’t want to prematurely invite him into something that wouldn’t pan out.
-So I decided to keep quiet.
-It was hard for me to walk away and not say anything because I could see Tamagochy’s potential.
+As a filmmaker, I pulled out my camera to capture his antics.
+Naturally, Tamagochy immediately engaged with me and invited me to join his performance.
+I remember thinking, “It would be fantastic if someone like him could be part of Becoming Fools.”
+However, at that time, we didn’t have a clear vision for the film.
+I didn’t want to extend an invitation in case it fell through.
+So, I chose to remain silent.
+Walking away without saying anything was difficult because I recognized Tamagochy’s potential.
 I regretted that decision for the rest of the scouting trip.

-I pulled up Tamagochy’s footage after returning home and again felt regret for not reaching out to him.
-I couldn’t believe I met him personally and didn’t mention a single thing about the film.
-I didn’t get his contact info and I didn’t ask him to sign a release form either.
-So this footage was never going to see the light of day … And then …
+After getting home, I reviewed Tamagochy’s footage and once more felt a pang of regret for not reaching out to him.
+I couldn’t believe I had met him in person and failed to mention anything about the film.
+I didn’t get his contact information, nor did I ask him to sign a release form.
+As a result, this footage would never see the light of day.
+And then…

 He heard about the Becoming Fools project and wanted to help.
-I just sat there for a moment in awe of what happened.
-I hadn’t said a thing.
-I had no idea how to contact him.
-But that didn’t matter.
-Tamagochy contacted us!
+I sat there in awe of what had just happened.
+I hadn’t said a word and had no idea how to contact him.
+But that didn’t matter; Tamagochi reached out to us!

-Tamagochy is an absolute star when it comes to talent.
-But he didn’t come in with arrogance as a professional.
-He joined the team as a humble servant, volunteering his time because he understood the issues these youth were facing.
-He proved to be an incredible treasure for both the street youth and the Becoming Fools story.
+Tamagochy is an outstanding talent.
+However, he did not approach his role with arrogance.
+Instead, he joined the team as a humble servant, volunteering his time because he recognized the challenges the youth were facing.
+He has proven to be an invaluable asset to both the street youth and the Becoming Fools story.

-If you are ever in Antigua, Guatemala, make sure you take some time to enjoy his street performance … and when he passes the hat, tip him well, knowing that you are helping an incredible artist continue to help make the world a better place.
+If you are ever in Antigua, Guatemala, make sure you take some time to enjoy his street performance … When he passes the hat, tip him well, knowing that you are helping an incredible artist continue to make the world a better place.

 Here’s a scene from the Becoming Fools Theatrical event with Tamagochy and Toñito – both are featured in the documentary, Becoming Fools.